AFNetworking/AFNetworking/README.md

 Perhaps the most important feature of all, however, is the amazing community of developers who use and contribute to AFNetworking every day.
 AFNetworking powers some of the most popular and critically-acclaimed apps on the iPhone, iPad, and Mac.

-Choose AFNetworking for your next project, or migrate over your existing projects--you'll be happy you did!
+Choose AFNetworking for your next project, or migrate over your existing projects—you'll be happy you did!

 ## How To Get Started